2025 Bangladesh anti-Hindu violence: International human rights assessments

-In a factsheet published in July 2025, the United States Commission on International Religious Freedom (USCIRF) stated that “religious freedom conditions in Bangladesh declined.”
-Citing BHBCOP's data for the first three months of 2025, USCIRF reported that a total of 92 incidents were documented, including 11 murders, 3 rapes, 25 attacks on temples, and 28 incidents of vandalism.
-The report identified a “sense of fear” among community members, noting that in some areas, “Hindu women have stopped wearing bangles and bindis to avoid being harassed.”
-The commission also highlighted the case of Hindu priest Chimnoy Krishna Das Prabhu, who was arrested in November 2024 and had not received bail as of 2025.
+International bodies expressed growing concern over the deterioration of religious freedom in Bangladesh.
+In a July 2025 factsheet, the United States Commission on International Religious Freedom (USCIRF) concluded that "religious freedom conditions in Bangladesh declined".
+The commission cited BHBCOP data indicating that in the first quarter of 2025 alone, there were 92 documented incidents, including 11 murders, 3 rapes, and 25 attacks on temples.
+USCIRF highlighted a pervasive "sense of fear" within the community, noting that Hindu women in certain regions had ceased wearing traditional markers such as bangles and bindis to avoid harassment.
+The report also drew attention to the continued detention of Hindu priest Chinmoy Krishna Das Prabhu, who was arrested in November 2024 and remained without bail through 2025.

-An Amnesty International report stated that ‘Religious minorities and Indigenous Peoples faced violence’ and that ‘incidents of mob violence... have continued to destroy the lives of minority communities’.

-In July 2025, Human Rights Watch stated that the interim government was ‘falling short’ on its human rights agenda, noting "an alarming surge in mob violence" and "continuing violations against minority communities".
+Other international organizations corroborated these findings.
+Amnesty International reported that "religious minorities and Indigenous Peoples faced violence", emphasizing that mob violence continued to "destroy the lives of minority communities".
+Similarly, Human Rights Watch stated in July that the interim government was "falling short" on its human rights commitments, pointing to "an alarming surge in mob violence" and persistent violations against minorities.